KmTempe/solemn-declaration/README.md

 ## License

-This project is proprietary software developed for Level 7 Feeders.
+This project is open source software.

 ## Support

-For technical support: level7feeders@gmail.com
+For technical support: Configure RECIPIENT_EMAIL in your environment

 Version: 2.0.4
 Last Updated: September 2025